Concept2 RowErg Review (2025): Why This Affordable Rowing Machine Remains the Gold Standard for Home Fitness

 Some rowing machines can be stowed vertically (another advantage over other large workout equipment), but size is an important consideration, as is weight.
 Also, while it may seem silly in some respects, appearance is also important to consider when bringing what is effectively a piece of functional furniture into your home.

-Noise
+Noise Level

 The noise factor can be huge depending on where you're planning to do your rowing.
 If you're on your own in the garage, or outside, this plays less of a role, but having an idea of which machines are less intrusive in this category can help make your decision for you.

-Maintenance
+Maintenance Requirements

 Another issue to look at carefully is maintenance.
 What kind of upkeep is required to take care of your rowing machine, and keep it running smoothly?
 And for newer, wifi-connected machines with screens, how durable are the components?
 How do you ensure your software is up to date?

 This is ultimately the most important criterion—after all, you want to have a good time and get a solid workout using the thing, right?
-Things like how comfortable you are with moving and adjusting your ergo
+Things like how comfortable you are with moving and adjusting your ergometer, how smoothly it operates, how much access do you want to streaming or pre-recorded rowing classes, etc., are key to ensuring you end up with the right machine.

 “It's a great art, is rowing.
 It's the finest art there is.
 It's a symphony of motion.
-And when your doing well, why it's nearing perfection.
+And when you're doing well, why it's nearing perfection.
 And when you reach perfection, you’re touching the divine.
 It touches the you of you, which is your soul.” -George Pocock

 Rowers typically call it 'swing,' but Hydrow talks about the 'Hydrow high'—both are ways of describing the ecstatic feeling you can get when you're rowing well.